Take cash out of your home equity to consolidate your high interest debts.

 Our team of dedicated Senior Loan Advisors are here to help you find the right mortgage solution for your situation.

 For many people, credit card and personal loan debt takes up a large part of their monthly expenses.
 These debts can often have high-interest rates that sometimes become overwhelming, leaving people drowning in debts they can’t seem to pay down.
 Because of this, some people decide to refinance their mortgage to get cash out and consolidate their debt.
 This is because mortgage loans tend to have lower interest rates overall and having one debt payment a month to focus on can help borrowers get their finances in order.

 When you refinance your mortgage to consolidate debt, you take cash out from the equity from your home by taking out a new mortgage loan on your home that entirely replaces your current mortgage.
 The new mortgage will have a new interest rate and, typically, a longer loan term.
 When you begin the refinance, you’ll be required to get an appraisal done on your home to see the current market value of your home and compare it against what you owe on your current mortgage.
 The difference between the new home loan and your current mortgage is the cash out you receive.

 Frequently Asked Questions

-- Your new mortgage balance will be larger than before
+- A new mortgage balance that may be larger than before